sidchoudhuri/assembly64_cli/README.md

   Saved  ->  qdor-qdor-75db9b39.d64
 $
 ```
-## Example: Searching the demo charts and running a multi-disk demo on the C64 Ultimate
+## Example: Searching the demo charts and running a multi-disk demo from the IDUN cartridge
 ```
 idun  demos $ assembly64 charts
 --------------------------------------------------------------